rust-lang/blog.rust-lang.org/content/inside-rust/maintainer-spotlight-tiffany-pek-yuan-tiif/index.md

 I am very happy about it!
 The people in the Project are really nice, and we frequently talk with one another, which is great.

 I was able to attend the [RustWeek](https://rustweek.org) conference and the Rust All Hands in 2025 and 2026, which was super nice.
-I'm grateful for the travel grant that I got from the Rust Foundation, which allowed me to travel to these events.
+I'm grateful for the travel grant that I got from the Rust Project and Foundation, which allowed me to travel to these events.
 I made so many friends there, which is part of the reason why I am still staying with the Rust Project.
 All my Rust friends were there!

 **What excites you about working on the Rust compiler?**